For Better for Verse. Fred OBryants Quote Collection - Volume 5. There are 500 quotes in this volume.

-John Cage Trust From left, John Cage, Toshi Ichiyanagi and David Tudor at the temple of the Great Buddha, outside Tokyo, in 1962.
+HER OWN WORDS.
+‘Where the Heart Beats,’ John Cage Biography, by Kay Larson.
 Written by Kay Larson, who for 14 years was the art critic for New York magazine, it describes John Cage’s philosophical awakening through Zen Buddhism, which changed not only the sort of music he composed but, seemingly, everything he did and said.
 Cage’s music and his interactions have been documented in many other books, but what makes “Where the Heart Beats” different is that it centers first on the ideas behind the work: why he sought them, when he came upon them, and where and how he used them.
 Only secondarily is it about his notated and copyrighted scores, and Cage’s place within the history of music (if indeed that is the place he ought to occupy).
 For more than 40 years — from the time of his 1951 talks at the Club, a loft space on East Eighth Street in Manhattan opened by the sculptor Philip Pavia, until his death in 1992 — Cage often found himself around devoted scribes and live microphones.